 This Water Quality Report (also known as a Consumer Confidence Report) details the quality of your drinking water, where it comes from, and where you can get more information.
 It documents all detected primary drinking water parameters and compares them to their respective standards known as Maximum Contaminant Levels (MCLs).
-The City of Somersworth is committed to providing you with this information because we want you to be informed.
+The City of Somersworth is committed to providing you with this information so that you are informed and have confidence in the safety of our drinking water.